Terms and Conditions

 While the Centre takes all reasonable precautions to ensure the safety and security of students on campus we cannot accept responsibility for loss or damage to students’ personal property.
 All students are, therefore, strongly advised to take out a contents insurance policy.

-Once you have commenced face-to-face/blended delivery (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one semester's notice in writing is required to withdraw from your Programme, whether or not you continue to attend lessons.
-Please refer to our Post-commencement Refund Policy at the following link:
+Once you have commenced your programme (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one semester’s notice in writing is required to withdraw from your programme, whether or not you continue to attend lessons.
+Please refer to our UK EU In-Flight and Post-Arrival Refund Policy at the following link:

 Notice of withdrawal must be given in writing or by email to the Centre Head and is effective from the date it is received.
 You may use the following link: